-This course will allow students the opportunity to utilize MSMHS' state of the art facilities to study the science and practice of horticultural plant propagation and culture; basic concepts of plant structure, growth, and function; integrated pest management; horticulture effects on the environment; biotechnology and careers in the horticulture field.
-The spring semester focuses on design and business skills involved in the floral industry.
+This course introduces students to the science and practice of horticultural plant propagation and culture; basic concepts of plant structure, growth, and function; integrated pest management; horticulture effects on the environment; biotechnology and careers in the horticulture field.
+Embedded throughout the year will be floral design techniques and business skills connected to the floral industry.